 Watchmen (1994) Diet Wiegman

 Guard figures are from Babylonian antiquity: tough powerful images that should impress and preferably intimidate visitors.
-Watchmen is therefore the title of five concrete forms that Diet Wiegman designed for the redesigned Bospolderplein.
-Indeed they are tough, solid and actually derived from classical images.
-Although you have to know that, because they are almost abstract residual forms and not scary mythological creatures.
+Watchmen is therefore the title of five concrete shapes that Diet Wiegman designed for the redesigned Bospolderplein.
+They are indeed tough, solid and actually derived from classic images.
+Although you should know that, because they are almost abstract residual forms and not scary mythological creatures.
 Wiegman turned the design process into a public spectacle.
-He poured concrete dug molds into the earth on the square on the spot.
-The figures are oriented vertically and horizontally, capriciously shaped, sometimes smooth, sometimes rough.
-The neighborhood was able to follow the process closely, which, according to Dietman, increased their connection to the artwork.
-Wiegman said: “At the same time as the other activities, the square was an open studio where everyone could follow the production closely.
-This new approach to a working process contributed to openness and discussion with the environment during the production of the images.
-They are images before, but also from the square.
-They are the children born from the belly of the square. "
+On the spot he poured concrete into the earth dug out forms on the square.
+The figures are vertically and horizontally oriented, irregularly shaped, sometimes smooth, sometimes rough.
+The neighborhood was able to follow the process closely, which, according to Dietman, increased their connection with the artwork.
+Wiegman said: “At the same time as the other activities, the square was an open studio, where everyone could follow the manufacture closely.
+This new approach to a work process contributed to openness and discussion with the environment during the production of the images.
+They are statues in front of, but also of the square.
+They are the children, born from the belly of the square. ”

-Diet Wiegman (Schiedam, 1944) is a Rotterdam artist who makes installations and images.
+Diet Wiegman (Schiedam, 1944) is a Rotterdam artist who makes installations and sculptures.
 He is the son of artist Doop Wiegman and father of artist Mike Redman.
-The objects he designs for the public space are never finished: he sees every change, for example through wear, as part of the image.
+The objects he designs for public space are never finished: he sees every change, due to wear and tear, as part of the image.
 Wiegman often designs shadow images: he models shards and waste in such a way that the shadow of the object is a perfect one David from Michelangelo.
 His various shadow sculptures are inspired by classical and famous images.
 He also works with ceramics: he translates drawings into a ceramic form, whereby the nature of the drawing is preserved in the ceramic end result.